 At one time, Sticky Campaigns was a very useful feature, but is more often unnecessary since the addition of Automation.

 In the past Sticky Campaign was recommended to keep tracking information for a List together.
 A typical use was in the delivery and tracking of recurring Welcome messages for new contacts.
 With the Sticky Campaigns option enabled, new contacts were sent a personalized welcome message, encouraging them to sign up for other lists, shop your site, or use a coupon, and the results were tracked over time.
 However, Automation makes it easier to launch and track Welcome messages and follow up campaigns.

 Sticky Campaign was also required in the past for API one-off messages, such as notifications for unique events, like purchases.
 API one-off messaged would not process bounces or track for reporting without the option enabled.

 This requirement has changed since 11.0.0.
-You can now group Send and SubandSend messages into campaign using the Campaign Name argument instead, and the Subscriber ID Tag used for processing bounces is automatically added without the Campaign requirement.
+You can now group Send and SubandSend messages into campaign using the Campaign Name argument instead, and the Contact ID Tag used for processing bounces is automatically added without the Campaign requirement.
 (See documentation for your preferred API for more information.)

 Sticky Campaign Now

 As of v12.09.0, once a List with Sticky Campaigns enabled has been deployed, the List cannot be edited to turn off Sticky Campaign.
 As a result, in v12.10.0, you are able to see each separate deployment to a Sticky Campaign List as a unique instance in the Campaigns list.
-In order to do this, however, you must contact your Account Manager to request the feature, which is enabled at the Account level.
+In order to do this, however, you must contact your Account Manager to request the feature, which is enabled at the Realm level.